-The OVGA has conducted 35 public Board meetings since its inception, XX included presentation of GSP information as it was developed.
+The OVGA has conducted 36 public Board meetings since its inception; 19 included presentation of GSP information as it was developed.
 All consultant work products were presented to the Board and in public meetings before inclusion in the GSP.
-XX public workshops were conducted specifically to discuss the GSP contents.
-To allow for ongoing public engagement, the OVGA will conduct a 60 day comment period on the Draft GSP before adoption by the Board, and responses to comments will be prepared and included the GSP.
+Two public workshops were conducted specifically to present and solicit comment on the GSP contents.
+The public comments received at these meeting are included in this GSP.
+To allow for ongoing public engagement, the OVGA will conduct a 45 day comment period and two workshops on the Public Review Draft GSP before consideration by the Board, and responses to comments will be prepared and included in a GSP appendix.